Tuesday, December 31, 2019

 MEMORIES OF DEC.7, 1941

-She remembered sitting beside her mom (Reba Garner) listening to the radio at their home on Temple Ave in Lancaster, that the black out shades were closed, and that while Pappy (Ralph Garner) shook his head in disbelief, and her mom cried.
+She remembered sitting beside her mom (Reba RESSLER) GARNER listening to the radio at their home on then West Chestnut Ave (later Temple Ave) in Lancaster, that the black-out shades were closed.
+While Pappy (Ralph GARNER) shook his head in disbelief, her mom cried.

 Her memories of the actual war years were vague and mostly what others in the family had told her about that time, but her memories of the radio announcement of Pearl Harbor did not dim over the years.